-- The British Museum – This is the number one museum in all of the UK and is entirely free to visit.
-The British Museum showcases over 7 million objects spanning two million years of human history, including The Rosetta Stone, which was instrumental in the translation of hieroglyphics, and the Elgin Marbles which are still in dispute today, as Greece has been fighting to have them returned for years.
+- The British Museum – The British Museum showcases over 7 million objects spanning two million years of human history, including The Rosetta Stone, which was instrumental in the translation of hieroglyphics, and the Elgin Marbles which are still in dispute today, as Greece has been fighting to have them returned for years.

-- Russell Square – Nearby the British Museum, Russell Square provides a beautiful setting to stop for lunch.
-Take a stroll across the gardens and discover statues and sculptures along the way.
+- Peace Garden at Tavistock Square provides a beautiful setting to stop for lunch.
+Take a stroll through this little oasis in the centre of London and discover statues and sculptures along the way.

 Explore Bloomsbury further by checking out these other hotspots:

 - Woburn Walk – one of the first examples of a pedestrian shopping street – home to the poet Yeats

 - Brunswick Centre – Independent Curzon Cinema